The Périgord in 1 week, a beautiful escape to the heart of the Dordogne

 The panoramic gardens of Limeuil

-Day 3 and 4: Périgord Noir The Dordogne Valley
+Days 3 and 4: Périgord Noir, The Dordogne Valley

-Plan at least two days to visit this part of the region which is full of cultural and natural gems.
-In an idyllic green setting surrounded by river, set off to discover some of the most beautiful villages in France nestled in the heart of the Dordogne Valley :
+Allow at least two days to visit this part of the region, which is brimming with cultural and natural gems.
+In an idyllic green setting surrounded by rivers, discover some of the most beautiful villages in France nestled in the heart of the Dordogne Valley:

-• Domme is a pretty flowered belvedere with golden stones which offers a magnificent panorama to observe.
+• Domme is a pretty, flowery viewpoint with golden stones that offers a magnificent panorama to observe.

-• La Roque-Gageac is the troglodyte village to visit in Périgord Noir, leaning against a cliff along the Dordogne.
+• La Roque-Gageac is the troglodyte village to visit in Périgord Noir, nestled against a cliff along the Dordogne.

 • Beynac retains all the charm of a medieval village with its typical architecture, and offers breathtaking views of the surrounding nature.